 Reggie Harris is a Woodrow Wilson Scholar and Music Education Director of the Living Legacy Project of the Unitarian Universalist Association.
 He co-leads tours through the historic sites of the Civil Rights movement in the South and has led hundreds of programs on Race and Social Justice.
 Greg Greenway, part of the Folk Trio “Brother Sun”, has been heard on NPR’s “All Things Considered”, “Mountain Stage” and “Car Talk”.
 He has also played at Carnegie Hall.

-Reggie and Greg have brought the issue of Race to audiences all across North America.
-Born three days apart in Richmond, Virginia, they are on a pilgrimage together that began three decades ago.
+For over 30 years Reggie and Greg have brought the issue of Race to audiences all across North America.
+Born three days apart in Richmond, Virginia, they are on a pilgrimage together.
 Harris and Greenway conducted workshops at SUUSI this summer and participated in worship services and concert hour performances.
 Their events were inspiring and enlightening.

 For those interested in attending and/or carpooling, please contact Robbie ter Kuile at 817-0382 or Phil and Sheila Nungesser at 625-3060.